Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - Wait 24 hours after applying the final coat before using the surface.

-You shouldn’t mix varnish and polyurethane because they have different features.
 Polyurethane has a plastic-like finish that forms over a surface without penetrating it.
-In comparison, varnish has a clear moisture-resistant coating that must penetrate a surface to stick.
+While varnish has a clear moisture-resistant coating that must penetrate a surface to stick.
 Since they have different features, they aren’t compatible and shouldn’t be mixed.

-However, you can add a small amount of acrylic varnish to water-based polyurethane to create a colorful finish.
-Acrylic varnish is mixed with acrylic paint and has lots of paint pigments.
-Since water-based polyurethane is a clear coat (it has no paint pigments or color), you can mix acrylic varnish with it to create a colorful finish.
+Since water-based polyurethane is a clear coat (it has no paint pigments or color), add acrylic varnish to create a colorful finish.
 Also, these two finish types use water as their solvent and are compatible.